michael105/slterm/README.md

 ![screenshot](images/st-asc_with_i3.png)

+    Stripped unicode support in favour of the 256 chars (extended) ASCII table utf8 is an optional compiletime switch now.
+        (Most programs suddenly handle German Umlauts, etc.pp out of the box, using the ASCII table / CP1250 only.
+        E.g. bash, vi, ..
+What is an interesting result. st has a quite good unicode handling, but until yet I always needed to dive into the configurations for entering chars like ä,ö,ß in unicode mode)

+        Besides, instead of having a history buffer, which needs 15 Bytes per Glyph (a Glyph is a char on the screen with text attributes and colors)
+         - now each Glyph is 4 Bytes.
+What can be nicely optimized.

 Unicode encoding needs 4 Bytes per char within st, and I nearly never need unicode chars in the terminal.